 - Your PID number should show up as the first authorized.
 Click on the + icon to add Brandon's PID (email firstname.lastname@example.org to request his PID number if you do not already have it) then save.

-- You must complete a department travel authorization and email it to email@example.com before leaving for the conference.
+- You must complete a Pre-Travel form.
 If GPSC is funding your trip, you must provide the email confirmation from GPSC before the travel authorization can be created.

 Please address travel questions to email@example.com.

 Upon completion of the event or travel, you must complete the Post-Travel form.
 More information on required documentation is below.

 - Airfare confirmation/invoice: Per FIU travel policy, the dates of your domestic travel cannot start earlier than 24 hours prior to the start of your event (48 hours for foreign travel) or end 24 hours after the end of your event (48 hours for foreign travel).
 Airfare confirmation/invoices need to show your name, ticket number, seat type (coach or economy class), airfare amount paid and credit card used (with last four digits).
 Trip insurance and seat upgrades are not reimbursable.
 If you use a third-party website to buy tickets, print out a receipt that includes credit card used with the last 4 digits.
 Copies of boarding passes are optional, but it is always a good idea to submit them.
 (If you have GPSC funding, this could be a requirement.)

 - Event Registration: Payment confirmation must show paid with zero balance due.